Easy Caramel Corn Recipe + Moose Munch Variation (No Corn Syrup, No Thermometer)

 - Waxed Paper or Parchment Paper

-- Semi-Sweet, Bittersweet, Milk Chocolate, or Baking Chocolate (or White Chocolate for Peppermint Crunch variation)
+- Semi-Sweet, Bittersweet, Milk Chocolate, or Baking Chocolate

-- Large Clear Gift Baggies
+- Large Clear Gift Baggies (if using as gifts)

-Easily Make Honey Caramel Corn
+How To Make Easy Caramel Corn

-2. Then spread it in a large, oiled roasting pan.
-The most important thing to remember, though, about this step is to leave all the unpopped and partially popped kernels in the bowl when you transfer the popcorn to the pan.
+The most important thing to remember: Leave all the unpopped and partially popped kernels in the bowl when you transfer the popcorn to the pan.
 Do this by transferring the popcorn with a your hands or a spoon, not just dumping it into the pan.
-Your teeth (and your family's teeth) will thank you.
+Your teeth (and your family’s teeth) will thank you.

-7. Continue to stir for the full 5 minutes.
-The mixture will start boiling a bit harder, but never get crazy on you, similar to the photo on the top right.
+When you see the gentle bubbles, set a timer for 5 minutes.
+Continue to stir for the full 5 minutes.
+The mixture will start boiling a bit harder, but never get crazy on you, similar to the photo above.

-8. When the timer goes off (see? no thermometer!) remove the pan of popcorn from the oven and pour the caramel mixture over the popped corn.
+Step 3: Make Caramel Corn.
+When the timer goes off (see? no thermometer!) remove the pan of popcorn from the oven and pour the caramel mixture over the popped corn.
 Mix with a large stainless steel spoon in the pan until most of the popcorn is evenly coated.
+Place the pan in the oven.
+Bake for 15 minutes, stir the pan of caramel corn again and then return to the oven for another 10-15 minutes.

-10. Immediately pour the hot caramel corn onto the waxed paper, spreading it out over the paper to cool.
-Cool completely, and then break into as small pieces as possible.
+Prep a counter space with two large pieces of waxed paper or parchment.
+When the caramel corn is done baking, immediately pour it onto the waxed paper, spreading it out over the paper as evenly as possible to cool.
+Cool completely, and then break into as small pieces as possible (important if you will be coating in chocolate – if not, don’t worry about bigger pieces).

 Ta-da, you’ve made the easiest honey caramel corn!
 You seriously won’t believe how good this is and how simple to make.

-Make Honey Caramel Corn into Moose Munch
+How to Make Moose Munch

-1. Divide the cooled caramel corn in half.
+Step 1: Divide the cooled caramel corn in half.
 Place one half in an airtight container.
 Place the other half in a large bowl.
+Melt 12 oz. of chocolate chips in a small bowl (you can use any chocolate you’d like: milk, semi-sweet, or dark chocolate or even a combination).

-3. Spread the chocolate-covered caramel corn back onto the waxed paper and use a couple of forks to separate the pieces as much as you can so that it will be easier to distribute the chocolate corn with the plain caramel corn.
+Step 3: Spread the chocolate-covered caramel corn back onto the waxed paper and use a couple of forks to separate the pieces as much as you can so that it will be easier to distribute the chocolate corn with the plain caramel corn.

-5. When the chocolate is firm, mix it together with the plain caramel corn and package it up in baggies or containers.
+Step 4: Let it sit until hardened completely (I usually let it sit overnight, covered with plastic or wax paper).
+When the chocolate is firm, mix it together with the plain caramel corn and package it up in baggies or containers.

 I recommend that you bag it up as fast as you can.

-Honey Caramel Corn & Moose Munch Variation
+Easy Caramel Corn Recipe + Moose Munch Variation (No Corn Syrup, No Thermometer)

 Ingredients